braze-inc/braze-docs/_includes/rate_limits.md

 <!---/users/track-->

 {% elsif include.endpoint == "users track" %}
 We apply a base speed limit of 50,000 requests per minute to this endpoint for all customers.
 Each request to the `/users/track` endpoint can contain up to 75 events, 75 attribute updates, and 75 purchases.
-Each component (event, attribute, and purchase arrays), can update up to 75 users each for a max of 225 individual users.
+Each component (event, attribute, and purchase arrays), can update up to 75 users each for a max of 225 individual data points.
 Each update can also belong to the same user for a max of 225 updates to a single user in a request.

-See our page on [API rate limits]({{site.baseurl}}/api/api_limits/) for details, and reach out to your Customer Success Manager if you need your limit increased.
+See our page on [API rate limits]({{site.baseurl}}/api/api_limits/) for details, and reach out to your customer success manager if you need your limit increased.

 <!---/users/export/ids-->